 In Biology, topics such as the heart and blood circulation, respiration and breathing, food and diet, are all investigated through experiments.
 Pupils learn about cells using microscopes.
-Openended practical investigations, such as mapping the tongue for taste sensors, the dispersal of sycamore fruits, and food preservation, are a feature of the first year work.
+Open-ended practical investigations, such as mapping the tongue for taste sensors, the dispersal of sycamore fruits, and food preservation, are a feature of the first year work.

-Bunsen burners are used early in the Physical science course and there are a good number of simple chemical experiments from which pupils are able to start to build a theoretical framework to help them understand reactions between atoms and molecules.
+Bunsen burners are used early in the Chemistry course and there are a good number of simple experiments from which pupils are able to start to build a theoretical framework to help them understand chemical reactions.